-It’s been said that art is never an extravagance but if hanging an original on your wall has seemed out of reach in the past, it’s just one reason to head to the Wheat Ridge Art League’s three-day exhibition during the Carnation Festival.
+It’s been said that art is never an extravagance, but if hanging an original on your wall has seemed out of reach in the past, and you don’t have an unknown Rembrandt your Uncle Ralph gave you tucked away in a basement corner, it’s good reason to head to the Wheat Ridge Art League’s three-day exhibition during the Carnation Festival.

-More than two dozen members of the Wheat Ridge Art League are exhibiting their best pieces – watercolor, oils, pastels, pencil, abstract, modern, still life.
-It’s all there this year, and many, though not all, works of art will be for sale with prices ranging in affordability that makes it easy for a beginning collector to pick up a piece, and hard for a seasoned one to resist.
+More than two dozen members of the Wheat Ridge Art League will be exhibiting their best pieces – watercolors, oils, pastels, pencil drawings, abstracts, modern, still life.
+It’s all there this year, and many, though not all, works of art will be for sale with prices ranging in affordability that makes it easy for a beginning collector to pick up a piece, and hard for a seasoned connoisseur to resist.

-“This is the best kept secret in town,” said Juanita Gutierrez, Chairwoman of the Wheat Ridge Carnation Festival Art Show.
+“This is the best kept secret in town,” said Pat McAleese, Chairwoman of the Wheat Ridge Carnation Festival Art Show.

-While the art show is not a juried event, one in which an artist submits a piece to be accepted by a board, this is a members-only show.
+The art show is not a juried event (one in which an artist submits a piece to be accepted by a board) but is rather a members-only show.

 The Carnation Festival serves as the league’s exclusive art show.
-Throughout the year, member artists may be on exhibit at any one of the seven regular exhibit spaces around Wheat Ridge, Arvada, and the Highlands, including the Arvada Motor Vehicle Department at 6510 Wadsworth and the Wheat Ridge Municipal Building.
+Throughout the year, member artists may be on exhibit at any one of the seven regular exhibit spaces around Wheat Ridge, Arvada, and the Highlands, including the Arvada Motor Vehicle Department at 6510 Wadsworth and the Wheat Ridge Municipal Building, 7500 W. 29th Ave.

-The league commissions a judge to present awards to members for their show submissions, from Best in Show to Honorable mentions, and fulfilling the league’s mission to offer its artists, from ametuer to professional, the opportunity to earn recognition for their artwork.
-This year’s judge is Colorado-based artist Tracy Wilson.
+The league commissions a judge to present awards to members for their show submissions, from Best in Show to Honorable Mentions, fulfilling the league’s mission to offer its artists, from amateur to professional, the opportunity to earn recognition for their creativity.

-The Carnation Festival Art League Exhibition offers the public the opportunity to experience art and interact with local artist on an intimate level, explained Gutierrez, underscoring the value to the public in obtaining their own original artwork.
+The Carnation Festival Art League Exhibition offers the public the opportunity to experience art and interact with local artists on an intimate level, underscoring the value to the public in obtaining their own original artwork.